okta/samples-nodejs-express-4/custom-login/README.md

-# Express.js & Custom Login Page Example
+# Express & Custom Login Page Example

 This example shows you how to use the [OIDC Middleware Library][] to login a user.
 The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.
 After the user authenticates, they are redirected back to the application and a local cookie session is created using [express-session][].